 - 1. Display a router object's Monitoring tab, - 2.
 Configure its settings.
-To understand the settings, refer to the Router section in the Stormshield Network User Configuration Manual.
+To understand the settings, refer to the Router section in the SNS User guide.

 In the same Monitoring tab, you can associate an SLA object to set the thresholds that the gateways attached to the router object must meet.